facebook pixel

 Briefly in English

-Finnish Neuro Society looks after the interests of people with MS and rare neurological diseases as well as their families.
+The Finnish Neuro Society looks after the interests of people with MS, rare neurological diseases and essential tremor as well as their families.

-Apart from the patients themselves, the family and friends are affected by the neurological disease.
-The Finnish Neuro Society aims at offering the people with MS and rare neurological disease as well as their families the best possible support for a good life.
+The Finnish Neuro Society aims at offering the people with MS, rare neurological disease and essential tremor as well as their families the best possible support for a good life.
 The Society provides, among other things, guidance and information in a new life situation.
 The rehabilitation and accommodation services of the Society are available at different stages of the disease.

-Neuro Society aims at promoting the research in neurological diseases, as well as the nursing and rehabilitation and looking after the social benefits of people suffering from such diseases.
-Neuro Society provides information and publications to serve the people with MS and rare neurological diseases, and their families, as well as e.g. professionals and students in public health care.
+Neuro Society also aims at promoting the research in neurological diseases, as well as the nursing and rehabilitation and looking after the social benefits of people suffering from such diseases.
+Neuro Society provides information and publications to serve the people with MS, rare neurological disease and essential tremor, their families, as well as e.g. professionals and students in public health care.

 What is MS?